zhuorantan/teslausb/README.md

    reboot
 ```

 3. Remember that the root user has a copy of your configuration file.
 Try the best you can to protect it.
-If your Pi is taken or car is stolen, change your Tesla account password QUICKLY!
+If your Pi is taken or car is stolen *and* you enabled the optional "use Tesla API to keep your car awake" feature, change your Tesla account password QUICKLY!
 Remember that if they don't have a "key" or your Tesla Account and Password, the car will not drive for them.
 Also consider activating a Drive Password on your Tesla.
 Its only 4 digits, but that's a lot of combinations to guess.

 ## Meta